2024ad05357/advanced-rag-enterprise/README.md

 When continuing the project, start directly from:

 ```
-Section 9 – Task 2: Hybrid Retrieval
+Section 12 – Task 5: Evaluation Framework
 ```

-This section will use the previously generated **semantic chunk corpus (`chunks_df`)** as the input for BM25 indexing, FAISS indexing, and hybrid retrieval experiments.
+This section uses the generated `evaluation_queries`, `retrieval_eval_df`, and `rerank_eval_df` artifacts in the notebook for final diagnostics and metric aggregation.